Holomorphic representation of quantum computations: Introduction

 What is the meaning of these zeros in the infinite-dimensional case and what unitary operations preserve their number?
 Since these zeros do not contribute to the Gaussian part of the stellar function, one could expect that they are signatures of the non-Gaussian character of a quantum state (recall the Gaussian/non-Gaussian dichotomy).
 Indeed, a strong connection between the zeros of the stellar function and the non-Gaussian structure of quantum states was recently uncovered in the single-mode setting~\cite{chabaud2020stellar}.
 As it turns out, the unitary operations that preserve the number of zeros are exactly Gaussian unitary operations.
 The number of zeros then provides an operational measure of the non-Gaussian properties of quantum states, called the stellar rank, which induces a non-Gaussian hierarchy among single-mode pure quantum states, extended to mixed states by a convex roof construction.
-At rank $0$ lie Gaussian states and mixtures of Gaussian states, while quantum non-Gaussian states populate all higher ranks.
-One may then obtain an equivalent characterisation of single-mode Gaussian unitaries as follows: for each $n\in\mathbb N$, define $R_n$ as the subset of Segal--Bargmann space of functions of the form $P\times G$, where $P$ is a polynomial of degree $n$ and $G$ is a Gaussian function, corresponding to the set of states of stellar rank $n$.
+At rank $0$ lie Gaussian states and mixtures of Gaussian states, while quantum non-Gaussian states populate all higher ranks: the stellar rank has an operational meaning as the minimal number of elementary non-Gaussian operations needed to engineer a state from the vacuum, together with Gaussian unitary operations.
+One may then obtain an equivalent characterization of single-mode Gaussian unitaries as follows: for each $n\in\mathbb N$, define $R_n$ as the subset of Segal--Bargmann space of functions of the form $P\times G$, where $P$ is a polynomial of degree $n$ and $G$ is a Gaussian function, corresponding to the set of states of stellar rank $n$.
 Then, the unitary operations that leave the spaces $R_n$ invariant for all $n\in\mathbb N$ are exactly Gaussian unitary operations.
 In particular, one may describe Gaussian evolutions of infinite-dimensional single-mode quantum states by the motion of the zeros of their stellar function, together with an evolution of Gaussian parameters---since any description that is based on the zeros must also keep track of the Gaussian exponents for completeness---which will be a starting point of our approach.

 In the multimode case, the stellar function is obtained similarly by mapping each computational basis state to a different monomial: for $(n_1,\dots,n_m)\in\mathbb N^m$,

 The resulting holomorphic functions are elements of the $m$-mode Segal--Bargmann space~\cite{segal1963mathematical,bargmann1961hilbert}.
 Defining the creation and annihilation operators $\hat a^\dag_k$ and $\hat a_k$ for each mode $k$ as: